 Immigration attorney and former Dayton School Board President could make history

-In Montgomery County, one man is campaigning to be the next Chair of the Democratic Central Committee.
+In Montgomery County, Mohamed Al-Hamdani is campaigning to be the next Chair of the Democratic Central Committee.
 If he wins, he'll make history.

 “When my family arrived in America, we didn’t know the language or the people," Al-Hamdani said.
 'But we knew the American dream.
 I stand here today as a living example of the opportunities America can provide.
 Montgomery County and Dayton welcomed my family with open arms, and from a young age this community inspired me to fight for progressive values.”

-Precinct committee members choose their first new Chair of the Democratic Central Committee in 15 years.
+Committee members from Montgomery County's 381 precincts will choose their new Chair of the Democratic Central Committee in 15 years.
 That will happen this summer.
-Montgomery County has 381 precincts.

 “Every night, when I tuck my two sons into bed, I think about the world I want them to grow up in, and I know I must keep fighting for it,” Al-Hamdani said.
 “That is why I am running to be the next chair of the Montgomery County Democratic Party.”